The-Mikest-Mike/WebQuiz-DevNet/README.md

 1. Make sure you have Flask installed: pip install flask

-2. clone repository and run "python app.py"
+2. clone repository and run "app.py"
 3. Open your web browser and navigate to http://localhost:5000/ to start the quiz.

 ## Features